open-way-learning/handbook-archive-2024/our-methods/work-we-do-in-and-for-schools.md

 description: How Open Way Learning assists educators
 ---

-# Work We Do In and For Schools
+# Work we do in and for schools

 Open Way Learning’s core focus is to help education practitioners see first hand how to bring cultures of learner-centered innovation within their own learning communities.